House Bill 2504 Fall 2011 Course Syllabus PSYC-1300-50 - Learning Framework

 Week 9: Chapter 8 Reading Across the Disciplines

-Week 10: Chapter 9 Active Listening and Note Taking
+Week 10: Exam 2 and Chapter 9 Active Listening and Note Taking

 Week 11: Chapter 10 Test Taking I